Haemophilus influenzae type b (Hib)

 Types of conjugate Hib vaccines

-All Hib-containing vaccines in Australia contain the Hib capsular polysaccharide polyribosylribitol phosphate conjugated to tetanus toxoid (PRP-T).
+All Hib-containing vaccines in Australia contain the Hib capsular polysaccharide polyribosylribitol phosphate conjugated to tetanus toxoid (PRP-T), except Vaxelis for which it is conjugated to meningococcal protein.

 Vaccine efficacy and effectiveness

-Vaccine efficacy against invasive Hib disease is estimated to be 97% for 3 doses of Hib-containing vaccine.
-Vaccine effectiveness against invasive Hib disease in cohort studies has been estimated at 94% for 3 doses of Hib-containing vaccine.18 Several case–control studies have estimated the vaccine effectiveness against Hib meningitis to be:
+Vaccine efficacy against invasive Hib disease is estimated to be 95% for 3 doses of Hib-containing vaccine.11 Vaccine effectiveness against invasive Hib disease in cohort studies has been estimated at 94% for 3 doses of Hib-containing vaccine.12,13 Several case–control studies have estimated the vaccine effectiveness against Hib meningitis to be:

 - 55% for 1 dose